Who are we?

 How is the group organised?

-The group is run by volunteers on the committee and volunteers who take turns leading and driving for tasks.
-If you would like to help then please come to a Tuesday meeting, or talk to the leader on a task.
+The group is a registered charity (number 1186114), run by trustees elected from the membership to form an executive committee.
+Volunteers take turns leading and driving for tasks.
+We don't have any paid employees.
+If you would like to help then please come to a monthly committee meeting, or talk to the leader on a task.

 What happens on the committee?